cybercongress/booster/README.md

 ## What?

-The project is a factory which allow anybody create simple, but flexible and powerful tokenized apps in Great Web with some clicks.
+The project is a factory which allow anybody create simple, but flexible and powerful tokenized and capitalized apps in Great Web with some clicks.

 ## Developers, developers, developers